-- COE model is currently in place.
+- The COE model is currently in place.
 Responsibility for managing bots and associated processes remains with business functions.
-More bots and processes may be managed by Shared Service centre in future, but not feasible to move to a full operations centre model.
+More bots and processes may be managed by the Shared Service center in the future, but not feasible to move to a full operations center model.
 Some processes and associated bots e.g. manufacturing, will likely always require a level of detailed specialist knowledge.

-- As an organization we have placed a handful of bots into production.
-A center of excellence exists and serves as a conduit to help provide oversight, training, and ensure some level of consistency across multiple business units.
+- As an organization, we have placed a handful of bots into production.
+A center of excellence exists and serves as a conduit to help provide oversight, and training and ensure some level of consistency across multiple business units.
 We are still in a growth/training stage but believe we can reach option 3 in the near future as we continue to develop more automated solutions.

 - We have around 40 bots in production; we are working now as an intelligent automation product team to deliver more value.

-- COE model is in place and developing real time centralized dashboard for bot performance/troubleshooting.
+- COE model is in place and developing a real-time centralized dashboard for bot performance/troubleshooting.
 Responsibility for managing bots remains with the operations in the service center (i.e., a person is the digital supervisor).
 Quite a learning journey.